kemsky/creality-k1-max-xy-rails-mod/README.md

 Recommended printing materials: PA/PA-CF or similar, ABS-GF.
 Wall loops, top/bottom layers should be at least 5, I'd recommend 6-7, infill 40%.

+#### Belts tuning

+Preferred way is to use Spectroid android app (or any other program that can show sound frequency).

+Move toolhead to the middle, move X axis to have 150mm between motor mounts and XY joints.

+Pluck the shortest belt on each side, displayed frequency should be the same.
+Target frequency is 120-130Hz, if you go higher than 130Hz you risk to damage belts.

 ## Published

 https://www.printables.com/model/913734-creality-k1-max-xy-rails-mod